 - Cushioning Via Soft Padding over the bunion to help control swelling and pain

 - Correct Footwear with features such as low heels and broader, spacious toe box

 - Customized Orthotic Devices may be prescribed under certain conditions

 - Oral Medications such as non-steroidal anti-inflammatory painkillers that subside pain and inflammation

 - Steroidal Injection comprising of corticosteroids to cure inflamed bursa that at times accompanies a bunion

 - Restricted Activity such as reduced exercise or workout and walking or standing for prolonged periods

 The Surgical Procedure: At times wherein the nonsurgical method fails to produce the desired result and the subject has to suffer from such a degree of pain that it actually impedes the routine life, surgical intervention may be the final option that your foot and ankle care surgeon would suggest to you.

 A variety of surgical methodologies have been developed over time to resolve 3 major issues related to bunions: pain, the bunion protrusion & general bony structure of the foot, and soft tissue changes.
-The choice of a particular procedure or a combination of more relies upon certain factors that have to be taken into account prior to proceeding with the operative practice:
+The choice of a particular procedure or a combination of more relies upon certain factors that have to be considered prior to proceeding with the bunion surgery or operative practice: